-What Germany's 2025 coalition treaty says on climate and energy
+What Germany's 2025 coalition agreement says on climate and energy

 The parties forming Germany's prospective next government, the conservative Christian Democrat Union and Christian Social Union (CDU/CSU alliance) and the Social Democrats (SPD), have presented their coalition agreement.
-The document outlines policy proposals for their legislative term until early 2029, with the agreement paving the way for CDU head Friedrich Merz to be sworn in as Germany's next chancellor in early May.
+The document outlines policy proposals for their legislative term that is scheduled to last until early 2029, with the agreement paving the way for CDU leader Friedrich Merz to be sworn in as Germany's next chancellor on 6 May.

 The parties agreed to stick to Germany's 2045 target to become climate neutral, to reduce energy prices to increase competitiveness and ramp up investments in the country's ailing infrastructure.